LaconicLizard/RefinedUI/README.md

 - `textFieldClear` - clear any text field by right-clicking on it
 - `cycleButtonBack` - for buttons that cycle through options, right click to cycle backwards
+- `hotbarCounts` - displays total number of an item in your inventory over the corresponding hotbar slot

 Every piece of functionality listed above can be enabled or disabled via the configuration file.
-Additional options may also be present there once additional functionality has been added.
+Additional options may also be present there once further functionality has been added.

 Here is detailed list of all configuration options:

 - `textFieldClear` (`true` / `false` ; default `true`) - whether the `textFieldClear` functionality is active.
 When active, pressing the bound mouse button on a focused `TextFieldWidget` will clear the contents of that widget.
 - `cycleButtonBack` (`true` / `false` ; default `true`) - whether the `cycleButtonBack` functionality is active.
 When active, pressing the bound mouse button on a cyclic options button will cycle it backwards instead of forwards.
+- `hotbarCounts` (`true` / `false` ; default `true`) - whether or not `hotbarCounts` functionality is active.
+When active, displays the total number of an item in your inventory over the corresponding hotbar slot.
+For example, if you have two stacks of bricks in your inventory and are holding one brick in your hotbar, then `129` will be displayed over that hotbar slot.